[Rev. 5/4/2013 2:50:05 PM]

 (11) Housekeeping and laundry services provided in nursing facilities; and

-(12) Maintenance and environmental management of nursing facilities.
+(12) Maintenance and environmental management of nursing facilities; and

-3. In addition to the requirements set forth in subsection 2, a program for training administrators described in subsection 1 must require:
+3. In addition to the requirements set forth in subsection 2, a program for training administrators described in subsection 1 must require a preceptor to supervise each person receiving the training set forth in subsection 2.
+The preceptor must:

 4. Evidence of the successful completion of a program for training administrators submitted pursuant to subsection 1 must be a certificate of completion that is: